hunternet93/slapdash/README.md

 Slapdash is a Gstreamer-based DASH streaming system, designed to encode video and audio at multiple resolutions and bitrates and feed them to an [nginx-rtmp](https://github.com/ut0mt8/nginx-rtmp-module/) server.

-See [https://isrv.pw/html5-live-streaming-with-mpeg-dash](this page) for more information about setting up DASH streaming.
+See [this page](https://isrv.pw/html5-live-streaming-with-mpeg-dash) for more information about setting up DASH streaming.

 ### Requirements